Religion in Trinidad and Tobago: Baháʼí Faith

-Jewish groups
+Judaism

 The introduction of Judaism in Trinidad and Tobago dates back to the 17th century, when several Jewish merchants from Suriname settled on the islands in the 1660s, during the time when they were still under Spanish control.
 By the 1790s, after the islands had passed into British control, there were no records of the Jewish community remaining.

 In the 19th century, a small number of Sephardic Jewish families from Curaçao settled in Trinidad but left no trace of an organized community.
 In the late 1930s, an estimated 600 East European Jews settled in Trinidad, mainly in Port of Spain, escaping the growth of Nazism in Europe.
 The settlers established synagogues in rented houses in the capital and consecrated a Jewish cemetery.
 After World War II, the majority of Trinidadian Jews migrated to the United States, Israel, and Canada.
 In 2007, an estimated 55 Jews lived in Trinidad and Tobago.